-When kids want to laugh, they don’t usually turn to their math book.
-But if you or your kids are in the middle of a math class, a good laugh is exactly what they need.
-For a lot of people, math isn’t fun, but it can be funny.
-The following list of math jokes is proof (got the pun?) that math can be a great source of humor.
-Plus, because the success of these jokes relies on your kids understanding the math concept behind the punchlines, these jokes are educational, too.
+When kids want to laugh, they don’t usually turn to their math books.
+But if you’re a math teacher or if you and your kids are in the middle of math homework, you know a good laugh is exactly what they need.
+Even when math isn’t fun, it can be funny.
+The following math jokes and puns are proof (get it?) that math can be a great source of humor — and humor, it turns out, is great for learning math skills.
+A string of recent studies show that laughter helps us to learn new things by reducing anxiety, and boosting motivation, participation, perception, memory, and attention.
+And because the success of funny math jokes relies on your kids understanding the math concept behind the punchlines, these math jokes and puns are legitimately educational, covering everything from geometry and statistics to algebra and prime numbers.

 1. Why was the fraction apprehensive about marrying the decimal?